How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 Introduction

-In this blog, we will cover everything step by step:
+In this guide, we will cover everything step by step:

 • What is Xrm.WebApi and why it is the right choice today